Neha-9008/Java-project/README.md

 # Java Projects

 ## 📌 Overview
-This repository contains various **Core Java projects**, covering different programming concepts such as **file handling, encryption, steganography, data encoding, and text processing**.
+This repository contains **Core Java projects**, demonstrating concepts like **file handling, encryption, steganography, data encoding, and text processing**.
 Each project is self-contained and can be executed in **VS Code or any Java-supported IDE**.

 ## 📂 Project Structure
 ```
-Java-Projects/
+Java-project/
 │── InvisibleInkSteganography/   # Hide messages using zero-width characters
 │── MorseCodeTranslator/         # Encode/decode text using Morse code
-│── OtherProjects/               # Additional Java projects
 │── README.md                    # This file
 ```